matt8707/kemper-version/README.md

 ```

 ***Scenario***
 You realize that you haven't fired up rig manager in a while and a new update is available.
-You update it, but when you try to update your profiler you're met with an error.
-You have to find a usb-stick and go through the tedious process of manually updating the profiler, because the current version of rig manager is too new to communicate with the profiler...
+You update it but then you're met with an error.
+Because the current version of rig manager is too new to communicate with the profiler, you have to find a usb-stick and go through the tedious process of manually updating the profiler...

 ---